mosaicml/examples/examples/end-to-end-examples/support_chatbot/README.md

 ## Step 1: Getting Our Data

 Let's first start with downloading the github repository that we want to finetune our model on so that it can get a basic understanding of the codebase.
-The [repo_downloader](./scripts/repo_downloader.py) will clone the git repository into a designated cloning directory where it will essentially sift through the directory and flatten the repository to be an assortment of text files into a local directory: `retrieval_data/{REPOSITORY_NAME}`.
+The [repo_downloader](./scripts/repo_downloader.py) will clone the git repository into a designated cloning directory where it will flatten the repository to be an assortment of text files into a local directory: `retrieval_data/{REPOSITORY_NAME}`.
 It will then erase the cloning directory.

 ```bash
 python scripts/repo_downloader.py REPO_LINKS